willmartian/willmartin.dev/posts/ads-are-bad-ux.md

 ---
-title: "Funding the Internet: Micropayments (Draft)"
+title: "Ads are Bad UX (Draft)"
 description: What are our alternatives to online advertising?
 date: 2021-02-02
 tags:
-  - crypto
   - ux
-layout: layouts/post.njk
+draft: true
 ---

 *<small>This is a live draft document and may be updated frequently until this disclaimer is removed!</small>*